Posted by Bridget Freeman in Wellness

 Not so!
 Your body may be in a relaxed state but your mind isn’t.
 You are still mentally engaged and stimulated and it can leave you more tired than you were initially.

 Plan your sleep as you do other parts of your day.
-A good sleep can be prepared for from the moment you wake up.
+A night of good sleep can be prepared for from the moment you wake up.

 If you still aren’t convinced that sleep is important consider this – when you are tired your body demands you find energy from somewhere.
 If you don’t get enough recovery, then it will do all in its power to make you get extra energy from calories.
 Cue vastly increased cravings and hunger!